 - Investigating and resolving any complaints you have about our services or those provided by our appointed service providers and business partners.

-- Helping us to develop new and innovative products and services
+- Helping us to monitor and manage products operational and governance services, including to develop new and innovative products and services

 - Providing you with information, products or services that you request from us or which we feel may interest you, where you have consented to be contacted for such purposes

 - Business management and planning, including accounting and auditing

 - Education, training and development requirements

 - To prevent or detect fraud and check your identity to prevent money laundering